graphql-java/graphql-java-page/src/pages/tutorials/getting-started-with-spring-boot.md

 Spring for GraphQL adds many useful features including loading schema files, initializing GraphQL Java, and simplifying data fetching with controller annotations.

-Let's first use the Spring for GraphQL features to quickly build a working app.
-Later in this tutorial, we'll discuss how to replicate the Spring for GraphQL magic manually.

 ## Schema

 Create a directory `src/main/resources/graphql`.